 Why Automatically Share WordPress Posts on Facebook?

-The easiest way to build a following and staying in touch with your users is by building an email list.
+There are lots of ways to stay in touch with your audience, such as building an email list and sending out a regular email newsletter.
 Still, you can’t ignore the huge userbase of social media websites like Facebook.

-As the largest social media website, Facebook has more than 2 billion active users.
-This global audience can become a big source of traffic for your WordPress website.
+As the largest social media website, Facebook can become a big source of traffic for your WordPress website.

-You will need to engage with users on Facebook to build a strong following.
+To build a strong following, it’s important to engage with your Facebook audience.
 This means answering comments, sharing content, and posting regular updates on Facebook.